-Unduplicated Enrollment rm) A student is counted in the enrollment count for the term more than once.
-For example, if a student is attending 4 classes, then he/she is counted 4 times in the duplicated count.
-A student is counted once in the enrollment count for the academic (Academic Year) year.
-Therefore, if a student attends all 3 terms in an academic year, he/she is counted one time in an unduplicated enrollment count.
-Term) A student is counted once in the enrollment count for the enrollment count.
-Enrollment Status A category assigned to each student based on that student's post-secondary education history.
-1. Continuir g: a student who was enrolled the previous term.
-2. Readmitt ed: a student who was previously enrolled but not enrolled the previous term.
-3. First-time Freshman: a student who is enrolled for the first time at any post- secondary institution.
-This does not include concurrent students.
-4. Transfer: a student who transfers from another institution.
-This does n ot include students who are only transferring credit attained from n concurrent enrollment at another institution.
-5. Other: Du al enrollment students.
-Ethnicity Ethnic origin effective Fa n as defined by the IPEDS (new expanded categories II 2010).
-1. Asian: A person naving origins in any of the original peoples of the Far East, Southeast Asia, the Indian Subcontinent.
-This includes people from China, Japan, Korea, the Philippin es, India and Vietnam (except those of Hispanic origin).
-2. Black, non-Hispa nic: A person having origins in any of the black racial groups of Africa (except those of Hispanic origin).
-3. Hispanic: A pers on of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish cu ture or origin, regardless of race.
-4. Native American (American Indian or Alaskan Native): A person having origins in any of the original p eoples of North America, or who maintains cultural identification through tribal affiliat ion or community recognition (except those of Hispanic origin).
+Ethnic origin as defined by the IPEDS (new expanded categories effective Fall 2010).

+- 1. Asian: A person having origins in any of the original peoples of the Far East, Southeast Asia, the Indian Subcontinent.
+This includes people from China, Japan, Korea, the Philippines, India and Vietnam (except those of Hispanic origin). - 2.
+Black, non-Hispanic: A person having origins in any of the black racial groups of Africa (except those of Hispanic origin). - 3.
+Hispanic: A person of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish culture or origin, regardless of race. - 4.
+Native American (American Indian or Alaskan Native): A person having origins in any of the original peoples of North America, or who maintains cultural identification through tribal affiliation or community recognition (except those of Hispanic origin).
-5. Non-resident Alien: A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.
-Resident aliens, non-citizens who have been lawfully admitted for permanent residence and who hold a "green card" Form I-151, are to be reported in the appropriate ethnic category along with United States citizens.

-6. Pacific Islander: A person having origins in any of the original peoples of the Pacific Islands.
-This includes native people from Hawaii, as well as people Guam, Samoa, or other Pacific Islands

-7. Two or More Races: A person identifying themselves as more than one of the other listed or non-listed ethnic or racial categories.

-8. White, non-Hispanic: A person having origins in any of the original peoples of Europe, North Africa, or the Middle East (except those of Hispanic origin).
+- 5. Non-resident Alien: A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.
+Resident aliens, non-citizens who have been lawfully admitted for permanent residence and who hold a "green card" Form I-151, are to be reported in the appropriate ethnic category along with United States citizens. - 6.
+Pacific Islander: A person having origins in any of the original peoples of the Pacific Islands.
+This includes native people from Hawaii, as well as people Guam, Samoa, or other Pacific Islands - 7.
+Two or More Races: A person identifying themselves as more than one of the other listed or non-listed ethnic or racial categories. - 8.
+White, non-Hispanic: A person having origins in any of the original peoples of Europe, North Africa, or the Middle East (except those of Hispanic origin).